tanyavm7/Pedometer_Pals/USERSTORIES.md

   - If the user records this goal, they are rewarded currency to care for their pet.

 User Story 7:
 - As a CEO looking to profit from this app, I want to see advertisements built into the app.

+- Acceptnace criteria
+  - Banner ads need to be implemented across bottom or top of app
+  - Reward ads need to be implemented to allow users to watch ads for in-game currency

 - Acceptance criteria
   - There should be banner ads at the top of the screen that don't take away from the functionality or appeal of the app.